 July is National Grilling Month.
-Cooking outside on the grill is a favorite cooking method during the hot summer months in Utah.
-It is a great way to get rich flavorful meats and veggies, while keeping your kitchen cool.
+Cooking outside is a great way to keep your kitchen cool during the hot summer months.
+Cooking on the grill is a great way to get rich, flavorful meats and veggies.

 Grilling uses direct heat to cook foods and requires a watchful eye to keep from burning.
 The direct heat sears the surface and caramelizes food to give a distinct flavor and texture.
 The food is crispy on the outside and moist and tender on the inside.

 The terms “grilling” and “barbecuing” are often used interchangeably, but actually mean different things.
 Grilling is cooking over an open flame.
 Food is placed on a pre-heated metal grate or grill, and dry heat and flames come from below the food.
 This can be done at a high heat, over 400 degrees Fahrenheit, or by grill-roasting already tender foods at lower temperatures (300-400 degrees Fahrenheit).
 Barbecuing on the other hand, is when you cook foods low and slow.
 The heat and smoke created by cooking slow enhances flavors.
 Foods are usually cooked between 225 and 300 degrees when barbecuing and can be cooked from one hour up to six hours.

 For best results, follow these grilling and barbecuing tips: